Leivos Logo LeivOS Buy

 }

-Interpret it, JIT it, or compile it to native code.
+Interpret it or compile it to native code.

-The same Tape source compiles to bytecode and runs through one of three back-ends.
-Differential tests assert all three produce bit-for-bit identical results.
+The same Tape source compiles to a linear three-address-code IR and runs through either backend.
+Differential tests assert both produce identical results.

 Profiles